 Students must demonstrate they have successfully completed coursework in each of the following areas: Human Biology, Economics, Government/Political Science, Psychology, Sociology/Anthropology, and Statistics.
-Applicants can be admitted with up to two course deficiencies.
-These course deficiencies must be completed by the end of the foundation year (30 credits) of the MSW program.
+Applicants can be admitted with course deficiencies on the condition that these course deficiencies are completed before students start the fall semester of the specialization year.
 The program provides information about options for completion of these prerequisites upon admission to the program.